armandcismaru/DeepTraderX/README.md

-# DeepTrader-on-Threaded-BSE
+# DeepTrader on the Threaded-BSE (TBSE) - Exploring the performance of AI traders in (more) realistic simulations.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)
 ![linting: pylint](https://github.com/armandcismaru/DeepTrader-on-Threaded-BSE/actions/workflows/pylint.yml/badge.svg)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 This repository was created as part of my final individual project for the MEng Computer Science 4th year dissertation.
 It aims to explore the dynamics of a high performing, Deep Learning based trader, trained solely on data derived from the observation of Level-2 data from the Limit Order Book (LOB) of a simulated financial exchange.
-The project is using the [Threaded Bristol Stock Exchange (TBSE)](https://github.com/MichaelRol/Threaded-Bristol-Stock-Exchange) which was built with the purpose of replicating the asynchronous and parallel nature of real life markets, being a multithreaded extension of the [Bristol Stock Exchange (BSE)](https://github.com/davecliff/BristolStockExchange).
+The project is using the [Threaded Bristol Stock Exchange (TBSE)](https://github.com/MichaelRol/Threaded-Bristol-Stock-Exchange) which was built with the purpose of replicating the asynchronous and parallel nature of real life markets, being a multithreaded extension of the [Bristol Stock Exchange (BSE)](https://github.com/davecliff/BristolStockExchange), created by Dave Cliff.

+The results of my research indicate positive results of DeepTrader versus the other, well established, public-domain literature.
+In some cases the profits are overwhelmingly higher.
+All the details can be found in my [thesis](fz19792_meng_dissertation.pdf).
+The hope is to turn this into a peer-reviewed published paper.
+Feel free to message me if you want to use this work and need any details.
+Please star this repository if you find its contents useful.

 ## Running instructions